IBM-Cloud/isv-vsi-product-deploy-sample/README.md

 # Test your Terraform template

-Use [Terraform and the IBM Cloud provider plug-in](https://cloud.ibm.com/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-setup_cli) to test your template.
+To test your template, run the `init` and `validate` commands from the Terraform CLI.
+For more information, see [Terraform and the IBM Cloud provider plug-in](https://cloud.ibm.com/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-setup_cli).

 # Upload your Terraform template to a GitHub release